 Building a Tailored Training Program for Homeless Healthcare

-Q&A with Dr. Sandhya Kumar, MD MPH
+Q&A with Dr. Sandhya Kumar, Director of the Homeless Healthcare Fellowship

 In 2018, Helmsley launched the Collaborative for Homeless Healthcare, a program that brings together some of the largest players in homeless healthcare in New York City with the goal of improving access to and quality of healthcare for New Yorkers without homes.
 From its earliest days, the Collaborative sought to address the persistent recruitment challenges that made it hard for clinics to hire doctors with the skills and commitment to provide homeless healthcare – a notoriously difficult field.
 The Collaborative envisioned launching a fellowship to give doctors the training and career guidance they need, building off of a model that has worked in other medical specialties.
 Together with Montefiore Medical Center, which has extensive experience in community and homeless medicine, the Collaborative launched the New York City Homeless Healthcare Fellowship in July 2020.

 We sat down with Dr. Sandhya Kumar, MD MPH, director of the fellowship, to discuss how the program came to be, her goals, and the partnership between the Montefiore Medical Center and Helmsley.
 The interview has been edited for clarity and length.